 The office sponsors programs and services for the Mines community regarding gender and equity issues, and produces the Chevron Lecture Series, Women's History Month events, and the Continuum.
-The Society of Women Engineers (SWE) falls under the WISEM umbrella, but is a student run organization.
-The WISEM Director serves as an advisor to $\ensuremath{\mathsf{SWE}}$ .
+The Society of Women Engineers (SWE) falls under the WISEM umbrella, and is a student run organization.
+The WISEM Director serves as an advisor to SWE.